 Banding Review

-We undertook a review of the higher education (HE) Jisc bands in October 2024.
+We undertook a review of the higher education (HE) Jisc bands in 2024 .
+The new bandings will be implemented as follows:

 The further education (FE) banding review is now underway.
 We will share further updates once it is complete.